lfkeitel/asml-sim/README.md

 13 42
 ```

+#### 16 bits

+The first and second byte of a two byte address can be retrieved using a special syntax.
+This allows using two registers together
+as a single address for the STRR and LOADR instructions.

+To get the first byte: `~^label`

+To get the second byte: <code>~\`label</code>

+To get the full addresss: `~label`

 ## Instruction Set

 In the table below, the first column is the opcode in hexadecimal.
 The second column is a syntax